ilkerdurmaz/student-exemption-app/readme.md

 ## Using the Application

 - Clone or download the aplication from here.
-- If Node.JS is not installed, install from here: [Node.JS]([Node.JS](https://nodejs.org/en/))
+- If Node.JS is not installed, install from here: [Node.JS](https://nodejs.org/en/)
-- In the backend folder, open terminal and run the following command:
+- In the project folder, open terminal and run the following command:

 ```bash